foundation/motion-ui/docs/installation.md

 @import 'motion-ui';
 ```

+**[Autoprefixer](https://github.com/postcss/autoprefixer) is required to use this library.** The library uses unprefixed `transition` and `animation` properties, which are then prefixed by Autoprefixer.

 The library includes two mixins which export all of the [default CSS](classes.md) for the framework.
 This includes:

 - Transitions for slide, fade, hinge, scale, and spin